Obtain predicted values from a fitted model by providing new covariate values.

 .

-A data frame in which to look for variables with which to predict, presumably for the purpose of viewing marginal effects.
+A data frame in which to look for variables with which to predict.
 Note that if the model formula includes an offset term, newdata

 argument, the predict.geostan_fit